nombrekeff/eskema/README.md

 * No dependencies

 ## Getting started
-To use the package there's not much to do apart from installing the package or adding it to pubspec.yml.
+To use the package you just need to install the package or add the dependency to pubspec.yml.
 For a guide on how to do it, check [the install instructions](https://pub.dev/packages/json_scheme/install)

 ### Concepts
 Before starting I want to explain a couple of concepts and terms used in the package.